 What Does Honey Oil Mean?

 Honey oil is a common moniker for a highly pure form of hash oil.
-The slang name of honey oil manifested for hash oil because of the cannabis concentrates' clear amber coloration that closely resembles the natural honey created by bees.
+The slang name of honey oil manifested for hash oil because of the cannabis extract's clear amber coloration that closely resembles the natural honey created by bees.
 It also has a sticky-like consistency.

 Honey oil is highly concentrated and often contains 80 per cent or greater levels of tetrahydrocannabinol (THC).
 The extraction process used to create honey oil generally involves the use of butane, CO2, or some other form of hydrocarbon.